-Version 1.5 of the SIL Biblical Hebrew keyboard supports characters added in version 5.0 of the Unicode Standard and additional characters for Dead Sea Scrolls transcription.
-It supercedes the previous release version, 1.0.
+Version 1.5 of the Tiro Biblical Hebrew keyboard supports characters added in version 5.0 of the Unicode Standard and additional characters for Dead Sea Scrolls transcription.
+It supercedes the previous release version, 1.2, which added support for new characters in Unicode 4.1.